-The Best Muscle Building Diet: How to Eat to Build Muscle Fast
+The Best Muscle-Building Diet: How to Eat to Build Muscle Fast

 The Best Diet to Build Muscle

 If you want to build muscle effectively, it takes more than just working out with weights.
-You need to eat right too.
+You need to eat the right foods too.
 But just what is the best muscle building diet?
 In this article I’ll answer that question.